 Studies have demonstrated that your coordination, agility, and balance differentiate your brain from aerobic or strength education in a fundamental sense.

 Yoga is an ancient practice of mind and body exercises.
-Yoga is a blend of physical postures, rhythmic breathing, and meditation to provide a single, comprehensive experience for practitioners.
+Because, yoga is a blend of physical postures, rhythmic breathing, and meditation to provide a single, comprehensive experience for practitioners.

-Although physical exercise has had a well-documented health advantage, there has been a focus among exercise neuroscientists as an active attention component in respiration and meditation practice in recent years.
+Although physical exercises has had a well-documented health advantage and helps to improve memory, there has been a focus among exercise neuroscientists as an active attention component in respiration and meditation practice in recent years.
 There are different yoga poses that help in improving your brain functions.

 - Padmasana (Lotus Pose)